sonaalPradeep/BASH_for_NASM/README.txt

-NASM BASH SCRIPT ASSEMBLER AND EXECUTER			-by Sonaal P. Pradeep Last Updated on 17th February 2018
+NASM BASH SCRIPT ASSEMBLER AND EXECUTER			-by Sonaal P. Pradeep Last Updated on 18th February 2018
+#As of the last updated date, this project stands closed.

 # Statements starting with a '#' are comments, as a note to the reader.
 # Statements in between < ... > are commands.
 Type them without putting the brackets.